hassio-addons/addon-bookstack/README.md

 By default, Bookstack will use a locally installed database, this can be changed with the configuration to use an external MySql/MariaDB Database.
-Please note that there is no easy upgrade path between them.
+Please note that there is no easy upgrade path between the two options.

 ## Known issues and limitations

 SMTP support is disabled.
+Ingress will not function due to the way the application stores image files.

 ## Changelog & Releases